sestaton/Chloro/README.md

     ./bin/chloro screenreads -i data/s_1_reads.fq.gz -o data/s_1_reads_screened.fasta -d Helianthus_annuus_NC_007977.fasta -n 100000 -l 50 -t 12

 In the above command, the file 'Helianthus_annuus_NC_007977.fasta' was created by step 1 and is the reference chloroplast genome for the species of interest.
 The file 's_1_reads.fq.gz' is just an example, this would be a file of WGS reads to screen.
 The input may be FASTA or FASTQ, and it may be compressed with gzip or bzip2.
+There is no assumption about the order of reads, but it is assumed that the input contains paired-end data consisting of both forward and reverse reads in the same file.

 The `-n 100000` indicates that we want to process 100,000 reads in each thread, the `-l 50` means to only keep regions over 50bp that match the reference, and the `-t 12` indicates that we want to use 12 threads for the screening.
 This latter option will greatly accelerate the search, but you would not want to set the thread number higher than the number of CPUs you have available.